Sound is a type of energy. Sound travels in the form of wave from one place to another.

 - Sound is produced by a guitar because of vibration of its string.

-Thus, an object is needed which could be vibrated to produce sound.
+Thus, an object is needed to vibrate to produce sound.

 When a stone is dropped in water, it creates a disturbance in water particles.
-The water particles pass the disturbance to the adjacent particles and the adjacent particles pass the disturbance to the next adjacent particles and so on.
-This phenomenon continues and the disturbance moves outward from the centre of disturbance.
+Water particles pass the disturbance to adjacent particles and adjacent particles pass the disturbance to next adjacent particles and so on.
+This phenomenon continues and the disturbance moves outwards from the centre of disturbance.
 This makes water appear to be moving.
-In fact, water molecules do not travel in this case, rather only the disturbance is passed through particles of water.
+In fact, water molecules do not travel, rather only the disturbance is passed through particles of water.
 This creates wave in the form of ripples in water.

 Sound travels from one place to another in similar manner i.e. through wave formation.
-In this case, the particles of medium do not travel rather only the disturbance; caused by sound energy; passes to the adjacent particles of the medium.
+In this case, the particles of medium do not travel rather only the disturbance (caused by sound energy) passes to adjacent particles of the medium.
 So, the traveling of sound is called propagation of sound.

 Thus, sound propagates from one place to another in the form of waves, i.e. because of the disturbance of particles of the medium.

 The disturbance or oscillation from one location to another location, accompanied by transfer of energy is called wave.

 There are two types of wave, viz.
 Electromagnetic Wave and Mechanical Wave.

 Wave that requires no medium for propagation is called electromagnetic wave.
 For example: light wave.
 Light can also travel through vacuum.